February 24, 2023

 @8base

-Micro SaaS is a relatively small piece of software designed to solve a specific problem (usually in a niche market).
+A micro SaaS is a relatively small piece of software designed to solve a specific problem, usually in a niche market.
 It is called "micro" because it has a very narrow set of features.

 However, that doesn't mean the problems it solves are small or unimportant.
 Nor does it mean only a few people can use it.
 Micro SaaS can be used by millions of people.

-For example, there are SaaS services that allow users to build a simple landing page with a list of links to other channels and products.
+And as we mentioned above, just because it's called "micro" doesn't meant that the impact of micro SaaS is small.
+For example, there are micro SaaS services that allow users to build simple landing pages with a list of links to other channels and products.
 And those SaaS solutions have millions of users.

 Bottom line, micro SaaS is an excellent way to quickly create a functional business.
 One that doesn't require large investments or a lot of time before hitting the market.